lucylow/deeplearning.ai/README.md

-# Notes for deeplearning.ai
+# Course Notes for deeplearning.ai
-Andrew Ng's deeplearning.ai course notes

 **Course Projects**
 * Car Detection: using YOLOv2, one of the most effective object detection algorithms, to detect cars and other objects.